-Box-I : Financial Inclusion Initiatives
+Box I: Financial Inclusion Initiatives

-- Advised all banks to open Basic Saving Bank Deposit (BSBD) accounts with minimum common facilities such as no minimum balance, deposit and withdrawal of cash at bank branch and ATMs, receipt/ credit of money through electronic payment channels, facility of providing ATM card. - Relaxed and simplified KYC norms to facilitate easy opening of bank accounts, especially for small accounts with balances not exceeding Rs.
-50,000 and aggregate credits in the accounts not exceeding Rs. one lakh a year.
+- Advised all banks to open Basic Saving Bank Deposit (BSBD) accounts with minimum common facilities such as no minimum balance, deposit and withdrawal of cash at bank branch and ATMs, receipt/credit of money through electronic payment channels, facility of providing ATM card. - Relaxed and simplified KYC norms to facilitate easy opening of bank accounts, especially for small accounts with balances not exceeding ₹50,000 and aggregate credits in the accounts not exceeding ₹ one lakh a year.
 Further, banks are advised not to insist on introduction for opening bank accounts of customers.
-In addition, banks are allowed to use Aadhar Card as a proof of both identity and address9. - Simplified Branch Authorization Policy, to address the issue of uneven spread bank branches, domestic SCBs are permitted to freely open branches in Tier 2 to Tier 6 centers with population of less than 1 lakh under general permission, subject to reporting.
-In North-Eastern Sates and Sikkim domestic SCBs can open branches without having any permission from RBI.
-With the objective of further liberalizing, general permission to domestic scheduled commercial banks (other than RRBs) for opening branches in Tier 1 centres, subject to certain conditions. - Compulsory Requirement of Opening Branches in Un-banked Villages, banks are directed to allocate at least 25% of the total number of branches to be opened during the year in un-banked (Tier 5 and Tier 6) rural centers. - Opening of intermediate brick and mortar structure, for effective cash management, documentation, redressal of customer grievances and close supervision of BC operations, banks have been advised to open intermediate structures between the present base branch and BC locations.
-This branch could be in the form of a low cost simple brick and mortar structure consisting of minimum infrastructure such core banking solution terminal linked to a pass book printer and a safe for cash retention for operating larger customer transactions. - Public and private sector banks had been advised to submit board approved three year Financial Inclusion Plan (FIP) starting from April 2010.
+In addition, banks are allowed to use Aadhar Card as a proof of both identity and address8. - Simplified Branch Authorisation Policy, to address the issue of uneven spread bank branches, domestic SCBs are permitted to freely open branches in Tier 2 to Tier 6 centers with population of less than one lakh under general permission, subject to reporting.
+In North-Eastern States and Sikkim domestic SCBs can open branches without having any permission from RBI.
+With the objective of further liberalising, general permission to domestic scheduled commercial banks (other than RRBs) for opening branches in Tier 1 centres, subject to certain conditions. - Compulsory Requirement of Opening Branches in Unbanked Villages, banks are directed to allocate at least 25 per cent of the total number of branches to be opened during the year in un-banked (Tier 5 and Tier 6) rural centers. - Opening of intermediate brick and mortar structure, for effective cash management, documentation, redressal of customer grievances and close supervision of BC operations, banks have been advised to open intermediate structures between the present base branch and BC locations.
+This branch could be in the form of a low cost simple brick and mortar structure consisting of minimum infrastructure such core banking solution terminal linked to a pass book printer and a safe for cash retention for operating larger customer transactions.